Harrison, Lincoln County, Wisconsin

 Harrison is a town in Lincoln County, Wisconsin, United States.
-The population was 833 at the 2010 census, up from 793 at the 2000 census.
+The population was 828 at the 2020 census, down from 833 at the 2010 census.
 The unincorporated communities of Bundy, Harrison, and Jeffris are located in the town.

 Geography

-Harrison occupies the northeast corner of Lincoln County; it is bordered to the north and east by Oneida County, and the southern part of its eastern border is with Langlade County.
+Harrison occupies the northeastern corner of Lincoln County; it is bordered to the north and east by Oneida County, and the southern part of its eastern border is with Langlade County.
 According to the United States Census Bureau, the town has a total area of 186.8 sqkm, of which 178.2 sqkm are land and 8.6 sqkm, or 4.6%, are water.
-The Wisconsin River runs along the northern edge of the town, and the Prairie River, a tributary of the Wisconsin, crosses the southeast corner.
+The Wisconsin River runs along the northern edge of the town, and the Prairie River, a tributary of the Wisconsin, crosses the southeastern corner.
 The town is full of dozens of small lakes, particularly in the Harrison Hills in the southern part of town.

 History

 The two six-mile squares that would become Harrison were first surveyed in July and August 1851 by a crew working for the U.S. government.
 In November and December 1854 another crew marked the section corners of the southern six miles, walking through the woods and wading the streams, measuring with chain and compass.
 When done, the deputy surveyor filed this general description for the southern six miles:

 The general Surface of this Township is very rough and uneven(?), Soil mostly of 3rd rate or Worthless, Swamps Low and Wet, There are numerous Small Lakes in this Township Some of which (?)
 Lake [undecipherable], the Water is clear and good.
 The Shores are gravelly, Some few Maple ridges mixed(?) in with other [indecipherable] Timber, no Pine of good quality mostly small white Pine, the Primeifal Timber is Hemlock [indecipherable] and Birch.

 Ten years later in April 1865, another crew walked the section lines of the northern six miles, submitting this general description:

 This Township has no large Streams.
 The Wisconsin River Enters in Sec.
 3. A Stream about 2(?) chs. wide runs a Westerly direction - The timber is not of a good quality Hemlock Birch Tamarac to(?)
 The Soil is not [indecipherable] 2nd rate The surface is level therefore the Marshes and ponds cannot be drained(?)
 There are no Settlements.